Offline Meta-learning for Real-time Bandwidth Estimation: Methods

 {\bf Implicit Q-Learning.} RL problems are formulated in the context of a Markov decision process (MDP) $(\mathcal{S}, \mathcal{A}, p_0(s), p(s'|s,a),$ $ r(s,a), \gamma)$, where $\mathcal{S}$ is the state space, $\mathcal{A}$ is the action space, $p_0$ is the distribution of initial states, $p(s'|s,a)$ is the transition probabilities, $r(s, a)$ is the reward, and $\gamma$ is the discount factor.
 Agents interact with the MDP according to policy $\pi(a|s)$.
 The goal is to learn policy $\pi^*$ by maximizing the cumulative discounted rewards:

 In contrast to online methods, offline methods are unable to query the environment and are allotted only a fixed set of offline experience.
 Offline learning relies on the notion of ``stitching'' where multiple policies can be combined into a single, more effective policy.
 Recent offline RL methods perform stitching by minimizing the temporal difference (TD) error in an effort to approximate the $Q$ function.
 Note that $Q$ captures the expected cumulative discounted rewards given state $s_t$ and action $a_t$.
 Given that no environment is available to query, recent offline approaches handle counterfactual queries (i.e., ``what if'' scenarios) by conservatively estimating the expected rewards~\cite{kumar2020conservative}.
-Improperly handling counterfactual queries can lead to poor generalization as the agent follows suboptimal trajectories based on inaccurate reward estimates~\cite{kumar2020conservative}.
+Improperly handling counterfactual queries can lead to poor generalization as the agent follows suboptimal trajectories based on inaccurate reward estimates for out-of-distribution actions~\cite{kumar2020conservative}.
 However, IQL extracts the $Q$ function without ever querying actions beyond the offline dataset.
-More formally, IQL formulates the TD error as follows:
+More formally, IQL~\cite{iql} formulates the TD error as follows:

 where $D$ is the dataset, $Q_{\theta}$ is a parameterized Q-function, $Q_{\hat{\theta}}$ is a target network, and the policy is defined by $\pi(s) = \operatorname*{argmax}_a Q_{\theta}(s, a)$.
 IQL leverages expectile regression to approximate the state conditioned targets in the maximization step, avoiding counterfactual queries.
 After estimating $Q$, the policy can be extracted through advantage weighted regression~\cite{peters2007reinforcement}.
-By constraining the learning procedure, IQL avoids issues with out-of-distribution actions (e.g,.\ overestimating the expected reward) which can lead to poor generalization from the offline experience.
-We leverage IQL to learn our policy from a fixed dataset of offline experience without the need for live network interactions.
+By constraining the learning procedure, IQL avoids issues with out-of-distribution actions (e.g,.\ overestimating the expected reward) which can lead to poor generalization from the offline dataset.